 - Chances are, yes, I am aware of the creators and the items, and there are very good (in my opinion) reason I am not running them.
 All CC in my game, including defaults, HAVE to work with genetics (meaning can be inherited) and none can severely alter the actual appearance of the Sim below, only improve it.
 Skins/overlays CANNOT impair a Sim’s ability to tan (well, except vampires obviously who have that blocked for obvious reasons).

 Why is your legacy predominantly white?
-Why are there no same-sex couples, this or that ethnicity, transgenders, abortions, miscarriages, adoptions, fosters, divorces, cheating, … etc.?
+Why are there so few same-sex couples, other LGBTQ+, and this or that ethnicity, but why do you have abortions, miscarriages, adoptions, fosters, divorces, cheating, … etc.?

 How do you decide who marries whom etc.?